-The proposed C-RX-12 zone district is consistent with the recommendations of the Globeville Neighborhood Plan, which reinforce the 41st and Fox Station Area Plan.
+The proposed C-RX-12 zone district is consistent with the recommendations of the 41st and Fox Station Area Plan, which are reinforced in the Globeville Neighborhood Plan.
 The proposed rezoning would facilitate the redevelopment of the subject site and allow a variety of residential and commercial uses, strengthening the economy of the area consistent with the Globeville Neighborhood Plan recommendations.